aesy/reddit-comment-highlights/README.md

 A minimum Chrome version of 32 is required because of the use of [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) without a [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).

 ### Contribute
-Please use the [issue tracker](https://github.com/aesy/chrome-reddit-comment-highlights/issues) to report bugs or feature requests.
+Use the [issue tracker](https://github.com/aesy/chrome-reddit-comment-highlights/issues) to report bugs or make feature requests.
-Pull requests are welcome, but please make sure compiliation still works (`npm run build:prod`) and lint (`npm run lint`) beforehand.
+Pull requests are welcome, just make sure compiliation still works (`npm run build:prod`) and that linting pass without errors (`npm run lint`) beforehand.

 ### Issues
 - Reset button on options page doesn't reset view if no options were changed